bikeshaving/crank/website/guides/02-elements.md

 ![Image of a JSX element](../static/parts-of-jsx.svg)

 An element can be thought of as having three main parts: a *tag*, *props* and *children*.
 These roughly correspond to the syntax for tags, attributes and content in HTML, and for the most part, you can copy-paste HTML into JSX-flavored JavaScript and have things work as you would expect.
 The main difference is that JSX has to be well-balanced like XML, so void tags must have a closing slash (`<hr />` not `<hr>`).
-Also, if you forget to close an element or mismatch opening and closing tags, the parser will throw an error, whereas HTML can contain unbalanced or malformed and mostly still work.
+Also, if you forget to close an element or mismatch opening and closing tags, the parser will throw an error, whereas HTML can be unbalanced or malformed and mostly still work.
 The advantage of using JSX is that it allows you to interpolate arbitrary JavaScript expressions as an element’s tag, props or children.

 ### Tags
 Tags are the first part of a JSX element expression, and can be thought of as the “name” or “type” of the element.
 JSX parsers will transpile the tag name as the first argument of a `createElement` call.